brass75/wordsearch/README.md

   -d, --diagonal        Allow words to be placed diagonally.
   -r, --reverse         Allow words to be placed backwards.
   -k, --answer-key      Print the answer key ahead of the puzzle.
+  -x, --exclude [EXCLUDED_LETTERS]
+                        A list of letters to be excluded as fill.
+Defaults to 'JQXZ'
 ```